aws-samples/amazon-connect-copy/README.md

 ```

 In this example:
-- We copy from instance `source-connect` to instance `target-connect`.
+- We copy from instance `source-connect-alias` to instance `target-connect-alias`.
 - Credentials for the source and target instances are in AWS profiles
   `source-profile` and `target-profile` respectively.
 - You may use the same profile for `source-profile` and `target-profile`,